 Anime: Dragon Ball Z

-Admittedly, Vegeta turned from villain to anti-hero by the time him and Bulma got together, but his Saibaman minion straight up murdered her boyfriend, Yamcha, as Vegeta attempted to wipe out all mankind.
+Admittedly, Vegeta turned from villain to anti-hero by the time him and Bulma got together, but his Saibaman minion murdered her boyfriend (Yamcha) as Vegeta attempted to eradicate mankind.
 Hey, he had a bad day.
 Thankfully, death is rarely permanent in Dragon Ball, and Yamcha is soon revived, only to discover he's completely outclassed by his allies, and the guy responsible for his death is starting a family with his ex.
 Ouch.